top of page

 The Setting: A Divided City

-This decision to hire Black workers during the strike created a volatile situation.
-For the Irish workers, who were already struggling to gain a foothold in American society, the presence of African Americans taking their jobs was seen as a direct threat to their livelihood.
+This decision to hire black workers during the strike created a volatile situation.
+For the white Irish workers, who were already struggling to gain a foothold in American society, the presence of African Americans taking their jobs was seen as a direct threat to their livelihood.
 This economic rivalry, compounded by deep-seated racial prejudices, set the stage for conflict.

-July 1862: A Boiling Point
+July 7 - 11, 1862: A Boiling Point

 The Aftermath: A Fractured Community